Safe Active Street Program - Elizabeth Street and Jenkins Avenue

 I look forward to using these safer roads as a cyclist, driver, and pedestrian

-Nick Smith about 6 years ago
+Nick Smith almost 7 years ago

 Jenkins Avenue is already a low traffic street and has multiple stop signs and roundabouts.
 From what I observe as a pedestrian, there is insufficient space between intersections and roundabouts for cars to speed on Jenkins Ave.
 Speed humps along Jenkins Avenue do not make sense, given that the existence of numerous intersections and roundabouts along the avenue.
 There are also numerous cars parked along Jenkins, which act against speeding.